colmap/colmap/doc/faq.rst

 -------------------------------------------------------------

-If the dense point cloud contains too many outliers and too much noise, try to increase the value of option ``--DenseFusion.min_num_pixels``.
+If the dense point cloud contains too many outliers and too much noise, try to increase the value of option ``--StereoFusion.min_num_pixels``.

-If the reconstructed dense surface mesh model using Poisson reconstruction contains no surface or there are too many outlier surfaces, you should reduce the value of option ``--DenseMeshing.trim`` to decrease the surface are and vice versa to increase it.
+If the reconstructed dense surface mesh model using Poisson reconstruction contains no surface or there are too many outlier surfaces, you should reduce the value of option ``--PoissonMeshing.trim`` to decrease the surface are and vice versa to increase it.
 Also consider to try the reduce the outliers or increase the completeness in the fusion stage, as described above.

+If the reconstructed dense surface mesh model using Delaunay reconstruction contains too noisy or incomplete surfaces, you should increase the ``--DenaunayMeshing.quality_regularization`` parameter to obtain a smoother surface.
+If the resolution of the mesh is too coarse, you should reduce the ``--DelaunayMeshing.max_proj_dist`` option to a lower value.

 Improving dense reconstruction results for weakly textured surfaces